 Understanding the Behavior of Distressed Stocks

-Keywords: Distress Anomaly, Asset Pricing, Bias, Nonlinear Estimation
+Keywords: Distress Anomaly, Asset Pricing, Endogenous Default, Nonlinear Estimation

 JEL Classification: G11, G12